 Storage and Stability:

 May be stored at 4░C for short-term only.
 Aliquot to avoid repeated freezing and thawing.
-Store at -20░C. Aliquots are stable for 12 months.
+Store at -20░C. Aliquots are stable for 12 months after receipt.
 For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.

 |Human CEA isolated from hepatic metastasis of colon adenocarcinoma.
 Cellular Localization: Cytoplasmic and lumenal membrane.
 MW of Antigen: 180kD.|